With a quick glance over a food label, you may think there is a misprint. What is insulin doing in my food?

 You see, inulin can’t be digested by the enzymes in your body, which means it produces no effect on blood sugar levels.
 And that means less work for your endocrine engine.

 It might seem counter-intutive that something that has no effect on blood sugar could taste so sweet, but sweet it is!
 The extraordinary chemical structure inulin gives it not only a sweet taste, but a creamy, fat-like texture too.
-That’s right, inulin fiber can be used to replace both sugar AND fat in baked goods like our gluten free desserts.
+That’s right, inulin fiber can be used to replace both sugar AND fat in baked goods and confections like our gluten free desserts.

 That’s enough press about inulin’s culinary campaign, let’s have a look its deeper directives.
 Research shows that inulin, as a prebiotic, helps to boost friendly bacteria in the digestive tract – especially the important Bifidus variety.
 Boosting these healthy “germs” stokes your immune system and helps to guard against cellular mutations.

 And there’s more!
 By positively modifying the pH in the digestive tract and feeding the “good germs”, inulin helps your body absorb more nutrients – especially calcium and magnesium.

 Now you know why we are so excited to feature this functional ingredient in our Classic Frosting Starter and all of our Ice Cream Starters.
 It adds a sweet taste and a creamy texture, while boosting your health in so many ways.

 Boost Your Beneficial Bacteria with Luxuriously Frosted Cake… and Ice Cream!